christian-miljkovic/alfred/README.md

 ## Next Feature Steps

 1. Ask friends for birthdays

-- Create a `PUT` endpoint to update the friends contact info
 - Make the form itself

 2. Remember messages for next day